Questions about …

 - What is the truth about the execution of Lord Hastings?

-It is wrong to call Richard III a usurper because we simply do not have sufficient evidence to be certain of exactly what prompted him to assume the throne.
+We do not have sufficient evidence to be certain of exactly what prompted Richard to assume the throne.
 Naturally this lack of evidence has led to a variety of theories.

-Many would argue that we should accept the explanation that was presented in parliament in 1484.
+One approach is to accept the explanation that was presented in parliament in 1484.
 That is: shortly after Edward IV's death, Richard learned that Edward had made a secret marriage to a certain Eleanor Butler, prior to marrying Elizabeth Woodville.
 Consequently, Edward’s marriage to Elizabeth was invalid and their children were illegitimate.
 Edward V could not inherit the throne.
 (The precise case in canon law is complex but readers interested in this should consult Helmholz's article in Richard III: Loyalty, Lordship and Law).
-In this situation, Richard had a legal and moral obligation to take the throne himself and was certainly not a usurper.
+In this situation, Richard had a legal and moral obligation to take the throne himself.
+Lords and commoners who had gathered in London for Edward V’s parliament consequently brought a petition to Richard asking him to accept the throne which he did as Edward IV’s legitimate heir.
+This was subsequently ratified in parliament the following year.

-Edward IV's reputation makes the account of a secret marriage to Eleanor Butler very plausible, but, in the absence of any corroborating evidence, many remain sceptical.
-Some historians argue that the story of a prior marriage was a pragmatic invention.
-In the summer of 1483 there must have been considerable anxiety in the political community at the prospect of another child king: the reigns of Richard II and Henry VI had ended disastrously.
-There was also concern that Edward V would be too much influenced by his relatively low-born maternal kinsmen, the Woodvilles.
-It is quite possible that Richard III was persuaded to take the throne in order to provide the kingdom with a more secure and stable monarchy.
-A large number of lords and notables who had gathered in London for Edward V’s first parliament drew up a petition asking Richard to assume the throne.
-It is helpful to compare the lords’ decision to despatch this petition to Richard in 1483 with parliament’s refusal to accept Richard’s father’s claim to be king 23 years earlier.
+Others argue that the story of a prior marriage was a pragmatic invention, either because the political community were anxious about the prospect of another child king or because events in the early summer of 1483 led Richard to fear for his own survival.
+It is quite possible that Richard was persuaded to take the throne in order to provide the kingdom with a more secure and stable monarchy that could control the rivalries among lords.
+It is helpful to compare the lords’ decision to petition Richard to take the throne in 1483 with parliament’s refusal to accept Richard’s father’s claim to be king 23 years earlier.
 Powerful and determined lords could not usually force their will upon the political community without resorting to battle.

-Of the eighteen English kings between the death of Edward the Confessor and the accession of Richard III, exactly half took the throne in similarly contentious circumstances.
-Some are remembered as conquerors or tyrants, others as liberators, but only Richard III is still habitually called a usurper.
-That is how it suited the Tudors, and later moralising historians, to consider him.
-We cannot truly know what the legality of his accession was, but it is illogical to judge him more harshly than we do so many other medieval kings.
+It is important to remember that direct inheritance was more an ideal than a reality in the middle ages: of the eighteen English kings between the death of Edward the Confessor and the accession of Richard III, exactly half took the throne in similarly contentious circumstances.
+It is illogical to judge Richard III more harshly than we do so many other medieval kings.

 - Who killed the princes?

 After more than five hundred years the fate of the so-called Princes in the Tower remains an unsolved mystery.
-Nobody knows for certain whether they were murdered, disappeared, or even survived.
+Nobody knows for certain whether they were murdered, escaped, were secretly moved abroad, died of sickness as children or lived into adulthood in captivity (all these possibilities have been suggested).
 Richard has been accused of ordering their deaths even though there is no direct evidence to convict him.
-Similarly the duke of Buckingham, Henry VII, Margaret Beaufort, and the duke of Norfolk have also been suspected of committing the crime, but once again there is no direct evidence to convict them.
+Similarly, the duke of Buckingham, Henry VII, Margaret Beaufort, the duke of Norfolk and the earl of Oxford have also been suspected of committing the crime, but once again there is no direct evidence to convict them.

-The truth of the matter is that we are no closer to discovering what really happened to the princes than we were in 1483 when they first disappeared from view.
-But following Richard's death at the battle of Bosworth in 1485 Tudor propagandists turned this uncertainty into a definite murder and laid it firmly at Richard's door.
-Since then Richard has become established as an unprincipled usurper of the throne and a ruthless killer of defenceless children.
-Although there is not enough surviving evidence to prove that a murder actually took place, English history has by and large deemed that Richard remains guilty until proven innocent.
+The truth of the matter is that we are no closer to discovering what really happened to the princes than we were in 1483 when Mancini recorded that they had disappeared from view.
+Some early rumours implicated Richard and/or Buckingham but Henry VII avoided making an explicit public accusation and made no recorded effort to discover any bodies for respectable reburial.
+Later Tudor writers turned uncertainty into a definite murder and laid it firmly at Richard's door.
+Ever since, English history has by and large deemed that Richard remains guilty until proven innocent.

 - Weren't there rumours about the murder of the princes by Richard circulating during his reign?